W. Rolfe Kerr

 William Rolfe Kerr (born June 29, 1935) is an emeritus general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He served previously as the fifteenth Commissioner of Church Education and as president of the Logan Utah Temple.

 Kerr was born in Tremonton, Utah, and grew up on a farm.
 He earned a bachelor's degree in agriculture from Utah State University (USU), where he was also the quarterback on the football team.
 He intending to spend his life farming, until he was offered a position as coordinator of student activities at USU after his military service.
 He later received a master's degree in marriage and family relations and a doctorate in education.
 He served an LDS Church mission in the British Mission.
 While at USU, Kerr played football and was the starting quarterback in 1958.

 Career

 Kerr made his career in the field of learning, serving in administrative positions at USU, Weber State College and the University of Utah.

 President of Dixie State College

 From 1976 to 1980 he was president of Dixie State College of Utah (DSC).
 Under his leadership, DSC began a cooperative education work program.
 He also worked to increase ties and cooperation between the college and the surrounding community.

 Executive Vice President of Brigham Young University

-Kerr was executive vice president of Brigham Young University (BYU) from 1980 to 1984.
+Kerr was executive vice president of Brigham Young University from 1980 to 1984.
 Stephen R. Covey quoted Kerr's personal mission statement in The Seven Habits of Highly Effective People.